CMU-17-214/f2023/assignments/hw3.md

 **Peer review (30pt, milestone 3b):**

 * [ ] 10: Reviews are provided for all solutions, following the provided rubric.
-The reviews are constructive.
-* [ ] 10: The reviews identify real design problems
+* [ ] 10: The reviews identify real design problems, if any.
-* [ ] 10: The reviews do not point out good design decisions as problems
+* [ ] 10: The reviews do not point out good design decisions as problems, if any.